drozdik-m/das-contract-plutus-generator/README.md

 **This generator is designed to produce human-readable code.**

+*The project is parts of my Master's Thesis.*

 ## DasContract basics

 DasContract is a format for generating blockchain smart contracts using more intuitive tools, such as BPMN language for processes, easily defined data models, and users.